softwaresaved/DataDashboard/cronjob/README.md

-This folder is created by Priyanka Singh.

-It will have all the cron jobs.
+This cronjob will run weekly.
+It'll clone the visualisation repository and update the google spredasheet.

+To run this cronjob change the crontab to use the dashboard.cron file.

+Command to do this is:

+crontab -l <path to cron file>